 BoxyBSD

 This page explains how I solved issues I encountered while setting up my server.
+Although BoxyBSD has shut down, the technical solutions remain applicable to any IPv6-only FreeBSD server.

 Here is an example of how to configure Caddy to use an origin certificate: